Veteran - United States Marine Corps

 In 1988, Paul hired on with the Federal Aviation Administration (FAA) where he has worked as an air traffic controller at four different airports and in numerous leading managerial roles.
 Paul is a board member of Keep Nassau Beautiful as well as a member of the Fernandina Beach City Marina Advisory Board.
 He completed his Undergraduate studies from the University of Michigan in Political Science and his Graduate Studies in Public Administration from the University of Oklahoma.

-Paul is now a resident of Fernandina Beach, FL and if you need to find him look for him in swimming, surfing, or bodyboarding in the ocean.
+Paul is now a resident of Fernandina Beach, FL and if you need to find him look for him swimming, surfing, or bodyboarding in the ocean.
 Anyone who knows Paul well, knows that he loves the ocean and volunteering.
 In 2018, Paul was inspired by his friend, a great leader, and fellow rower Bill Cimino to start a paddle event for veterans.
 In 2018, both Billy and Paul created a paddle event called Cross the Line – Paddle For Veterans.
 Over eighty (80) paddlers were on the water and completed an event that raised over $8,000 which was donated to Fight Oar Die a nonprofit Veteran organization focusing on PTSD and Veteran Suicide.

-Inspired by Fight Oar Die and the mission both Billy and Paul formed a nonprofit organization called Cross The Line Foundation.
-The mission of foundation is to provide donations and resources to ‘now immediate’ veteran issues or concerns.
+Inspired by Fight Oar Die and the mission, both Billy and Paul formed a nonprofit organization called Cross The Line Foundation.
+The mission of this foundation is to provide donations and resources to ‘now immediate’ veteran issues or concerns.
 Paul believes that the ocean has a sincere power to bring people together and a significant property that heals people.
 To row across an ocean is difficult, it takes a team of committed individuals.
-Paul believes this team of fellow veterans Billy, Cam and Hupp have the power to complete not only the open ocean rowing mission, but the mission to make a ‘Now’ change in the lives of all US Veterans who suffer from PTSD and struggle with suicide.
+Paul believes this team of fellow veterans Billy, Cam, and Hupp have the power to complete not only the open ocean rowing mission, but the mission to make a ‘Now’ change in the lives of all US Veterans who suffer from PTSD and struggle with suicide.